 You can encourage your child to interpret media by suggesting some questions he could ask about it.
 Pick out a magazine or TV ad and ask your child: who’s behind it?
 What’s their motivation?
 What do they want from you?
 Whose voice is missing?
 How does the ad make you feel?
 Do they want you to feel that way?
 Why?

 You can do the same for celebrity role models.
 Encourage your child to ask herself: why do I like these people?
 Are they being presented in a realistic way?
 Are they like this in real life?
 What values does this person portray?
 How do they make me feel about myself?

 A wide range of activities is important for children’s development.
 These include physical and creative activities and anything that involves relationships and interactions with real people.

 You can also introduce your child to real-life, positive role models.
 Ways to do this could be joining local community groups, sporting clubs or mentoring programs.

 You’re still your child’s most important role model

 .
 By being an informed and questioning consumer, you show your child how to handle powerful media influences.
-Part of this might be ignoring ads for the latest and greatest new gadget, or having family conversations about how the media works.
+Part of this might be ignoring advertisements for the latest and greatest new gadget, or having family conversations about how the media works.